U.S.-Europe trade war must be avoided: German carmakers

 "A trade war between the USA and Europe must be avoided at all costs.
 In such a trade war there are only losers on all sides."

+More than half of the vehicles made in the United States by German carmakers are exported, the VDA added, supporting the U.S. foreign trade balance.

+Trump's threat to launch a trade war has encountered resistance from fellow Republicans, including Senator Lindsey Graham of South Carolina, where a BMW plant employs 9,000 workers.

-(Reporting by Ilona Wissenbach; Writing by Douglas Busvine; Editing by Maria Sheahan)
+(Reporting by Ilona Wissenbach; writing by Douglas Busvine; editing by Maria Sheahan and Jason Neely)